 The assessor will then write a report setting out all the help they think you need and will send this to the relevant funding body.
 They will also send a copy to you, for you to agree the content.

-Some universities have assessment centres located within their student support or disability service which you can attend.
-If you would prefer to attend an assessment centre nearer home, you can find your nearest Quality Assurance Group (QAG) registered assesment centre, by visiting www.nnac.org and click on 'Finding an assessment centre'.
+Some universities have assessment centres located within their student support or disability service which you can attend, or assessment centres which they often recommend students use.
+The advantage of these centres is the assessors tend to have a good knowledge of the university and the types of support available at it.
+If you would prefer to attend an assessment centre nearer home, you can find your nearest Quality Assurance Group (QAG) registered assessment centre, by visiting www.nnac.org and selecting "Assessment centres".

-Action for Blind People have a Disabled Student Allowance (DSA) registered centre at the RNIB London office.
-Action for Blind People can advise on a wide range of access technology for blind and partially sighted people including CCTV magnifiers, text enlargement software, speech systems, braille note takers and text scanners.
+RNIB have a Disabled Student Allowance (DSA) registered centre at their London office.
+RNIB can advise on a wide range of access technology for blind and partially sighted people including CCTV magnifiers, text enlargement software, speech systems, braille note takers and text scanners.

 RNIB has a network of experienced technology and regional young people officers who are there to help.
 Visit our DSA Assessment Centre pages to find out more and book your assessment of need.